-I was at the dentist last week.
+I was at the dentist1 last week.
 And last year, last decade, last millennium - I’m no dental spring chicken.
-As I laid there, tripping balls on nitrous oxide gas, I considered how remarkable the progress from my first to last visit was.
+As I laid there, tripping on nitrous oxide gas, I considered how remarkable the progress from my first to last visit was.

 During that visit, before leaving, I was indulged by the good doctor as he gave me a glimpse into his profession.
 At the time I thought that some of the instruments on display didn’t look like something a dentist would need and he explained to me how a bad tooth could affect pretty much any part of your body.
 I was fascinated.
 Today I know for sure those weren’t dentist tools because in the next 30 years I did not see a single one of them again in the same setting.

 Back to last week, laying down on an ergonomic dentist chair, I stared at a TV on the ceiling as the doctor explained the day’s procedure.
 The assistant gently - almost motherly - tapped my shoulder to distract me from the needle numbing my sinuses and instructed me to take deep breaths of N₂O to help me relax.
 There was no need for further relaxation - the gel applied to my gums had completely numbed the injection area and the needle was encased on a vibrating gadget, completely eliminating the notion that any pricking was going on.